nl

 If the numbering options provided by cat

-might help you.
+might suit you better.
 Apart from options to customize the number formatting and the separator, you can also filter which lines should be numbered.
 Additionally, you can divide your input into sections and number them separately.

 Default numbering